TDAmeritrade/botbuilder-storage-postgres/README.md

 It allows you to store bot state in Postgres, so that you can scale out your bot, and be more resilient to bot server failures.

+For more information about the botbuilder community, please visit [the botbuilder community project](https://github.com/BotBuilderCommunity/botbuilder-community-js).

 ## Requirements

 -   [NodeJS](https://nodejs.org/en/) 10.x is a requirement to install dependencies, build and run tests.